BY Willem le Roux , Pieter Colyn AND Celeste Coles

 mine and occupational health and safety

-Can employees, who are infected with the Coronavirus, be compensated in terms of COIDA?
+South Africa: can employees, who are infected with COVID-19, be compensated in terms of COIDA?

 The South African Compensation for Occupational Injuries and Diseases Act, 1993 ("COIDA") addresses compensation payable to employees, who suffer from occupational diseases, which has arisen out of, and in the course of their employment.

 Section 65(1) of COIDA provides that an employee shall be entitled to compensation in terms of COIDA for an occupational disease, if it is proved to the satisfaction of the Director-General of the Department of Employment and Labour ("Director-General"), that the employee has contracted a disease mentioned in Schedule 3 and that such disease has arisen out of, and in the course of his or her employment (section 65(1)(a) of COIDA); or that the employee has contracted a disease (other than a disease contemplated in Schedule 3) and that such disease has arisen out of, and in the course of his or her employment (section 65(1)(a) of COIDA).

 There are two further provisions in COIDA that bear mentioning for the purposes of this article.
 The first is section 66 of COIDA, which provides that if an employee, who has contracted an occupational disease was employed in any work mentioned in Schedule 3 in respect of that disease, it shall be presumed, unless the contrary is proved, that such disease arose out of, and in the course of his/her employment.
 Secondly, section 69 of COIDA provides that the Minister of Employment and Labour may, on the recommendation of the Director-General, amend Schedule 3 of COIDA.